Dasharo/docs/docs/certification/overview.md

 * provisioning and configuration of Dasharo Transparent Validation system that will execute test required for Dasharo Certification Program,

-Details of this proces are described for selected platforms in [Assembly Guides]().
 <!--
 ## Limitations